WhySoShy/AutoMorph/AutoMorph/README.md

 > This can be done with generic attributes.
 - [ ] Raise warning on attributes, if a class is not marked as partial, but they are trying to include a partial method.
 - [ ] Raise warning if the source or target class does not contain any properties.
+- [ ] Raise Info if the source class is of abstract type, and `IsGeneric` is set to true.
 - [ ] Raise error if the source property does not contain a visible getter.
 - [ ] Raise error if the target property does not contain a visible setter.
 - [ ] Raise error if nested object that should be mapped is not marked to be generated.